jessicaluong/CMPT419-Project/README.md

 Used to store all data used in training and fitting our model.

 - test Folder:
-  - Video test set which inlcudes 2-3 videos for each of our action recognition.
+  - Video test set, which includes 2-3 videos for each of our action recognition.
 Used for evaluation on overfitting.

 - AD_data Folder:
   - The default output location for where data is stored when recording actions in `Notebooks/ADCreateData.ipynb` and read for creating the model in `Notebooks/ADCreateModel.ipynb`.